 Dracula is an epistolary novel (i.e. told through letters, newspapers and journals), following the story of Jonathan Harker who visits a client in Transylvania, a noble called Count Dracula.
 He quickly figures out that Dracula is a vampire after encountering three female vampires – the brides of Dracula – and hurries back to England.
 Unfortunately, the Count follows him to the quaint seaside town of Whitby, which he begins to terrorise.

-This is where Harker’s fiancee, Mina Murray and her friend Lucy Westenra come in, the latter of whom begins sleepwalking, and is eventually turned into a vampire by Dracula.
+This is where Harker’s fiancee, Mina Murray, and her friend, Lucy Westenra, come in.
+The latter begins sleepwalking, and is eventually turned into a vampire by Dracula.
 A hunt for the vampires begins, with many lives and fortunes at stake, and you can imagine the rest.
-Stake through the heart, beheadings, graveyards and burials, gore and death and more, as one might expect in a gothic horror vampire tale.
+A stake through the heart, beheadings, graveyards and burials, gore and death and more, as one might expect in a gothic horror vampire tale.

 It is often thought that the title character harks back to the dark and horrific stories of Vlad Drăculea or Vlad Tepes, commonly known as Vlad the Impaler.
 This 15th-century Romanian ruler was as vicious as he was infamous.
 With an affinity for impaling his enemies, Vlad spent all of his life resisting the Ottoman Turks and trying to protect his lands and his peoples from invasion, in the process killing thousands of people.
 This is the kind of tale Stoker would have heard from his friend and storyteller, the Hungarian Armin Vambery.